schriftgestalt/GlyphsSDK/ObjectWrapper/readme.md

-This is a copy of the object wrapper that is shipped with Glyphs2.
+This is a copy of the object wrapper that is shipped with Glyphs.
 This is just for reference.

 ### Debugging
 To debug the wrapper or play around with it, you can copy or symlink the GlyphsApp folder into `~/Library/Application Support/Glyphs 3/Scripts`